-NAME OF SUB-FUND U.S. SPECIAL OPPORTUNITIES FUND Management Fee Classes AA AA (AUD Hedged) AA (CAD Hedged) AA (HKD) Management Fee (as a % p.a. of the NAV) 1.00% 1.00% 1.00% 1.00% Classes AA Inc AA (A AUD Hedged) Inc AA (CAD Hedged) Inc AA (HKD) Inc Management Fee (as a % p.a. of the NAV) 1.00% 1.00% 1.00% 1.00% Classes I I: 2 13 Management Fee (as a % p.a. of the NAV) 0.50% Up to 0.60% separately agreed e relevant Manulife Classes AA Acc IA сс I3 Acc Management Fee (as a % p.a. of the NAV) 1.00% 0.5 0% To be separately agreed with the relevant Manulife Entity Formation Expenses Formation expenses of Class I of the Sub-Fund amounted to approximately US\$6,200 and will be amortised over a 5-year period commencing from the inception date.
+NAME OF SUB-FUND U.S. SPECIAL OPPORTUNITIES FUND Management Fee 1 Classes AA AA AA (AUD Hedged) AA (CAD Hedged) AA (HKD) Management Fee (as a % p.a. of the NAV) 1.00% 1.00% 1.00% 1.00% Classes AA Inc AA (AUD Hedged) Inc AA (CAD Hedged) Inc AA (HKD) Inc Management Fee (as a % p.a. of the NAV) 1.00% 1.00% 1.00% 1.00% Classes 1 Ľ 2 13 Management Fee (as a % p.a. of the NAV) 0.50% Up to 0.60% To be separately agreed with the relevant Manulife Entity Classes AA Acc I Acc I3 Acc Management Fee (as a % p.a. of the NAV) 1.00% 0.50% 0% To be separately agreed with the relevant Manulife Entity Formation Expenses Formation expenses of Class I of the Sub-Fund amounted to approximately US\$6,200 and will be amortised over a 5-year period commencing from the inception date.
 Formation expenses shall be borne by the Company for the accounts of each of the relevant Sub-Funds in proportion to their respective Net Asset Values.
-Formation expenses of Class I2 of the Asian Small Cap Equity Fund, India Equity Fund, U.S. Equity Fund, Asia Total Return Fund and U.S. Special Opportunities Fund amounted to approximately US\$6,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
-Formation expenses of Class AA (AUD Hedged), AA (CAD Hedged), AA (HKD), AA (AUD Hedged) Inc, AA (CAD Hedged) Inc, AA (HKD) Inc of the Asian Small Cap Equity Fund, Global REIT Fund, U.S. Equity Fund, Asia Total Return Fund, U.S. Bond Fund and U.S. Special Opportunities Fund amounted to approximately US\$42,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class I2 of the Asian Small Cap Equity Fund, India Equity Fund, U.S. Equity Fund, Asia Total Return Fund and U.S. Special Opportunities Fund amounted to approximately US\$6,000 in aggregate and are amortised over a 5-year period commencing from the inception date. nities Fund amounted Formation expenses of Class AA (AUD Hedged), AA (CAD Hedged), AA (HKD), AA (AUD Hedged) Inc, AA (CAD Hedged) Inc, AA (CAD Hedged) Inc, AA (HKD) Inc of the Asian Small Cap Equity Fund, Global REIT Fund, U.S. Equity Fund, Asia Total Return Fund, U.S. Bond Fund and U.S. Special Opportunities Fund amounted to approximately US\$42,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
 Formation expenses of Class AA Inc of Asia Total Return Fund, U.S. Bond Fund and U.S. Special Opportunities Fund amounted to approximately US\$6,000 and are amortised over a 5-year period commencing from the inception date.
-Fund, Dragon Growth Fund, Global Resourc Sustainable Asia Equ Fund and U.S. Speci aggregate and are am Formation expenses for Class I3 of the Asia Total Return Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, European Growth Fund, Global Equity Fund, Global Rest Fund, Global Resources Fund, Healthcare Fund, India Equity Fund, Japan Equity Fund, Sustainable Asia Equity Fund, U.S. Bond Fund, U.S. Equity Fund, U.S. Small Cap Equity Fund and U.S. Special Opportunities Fund amounted to approximately US\$19,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Fund, Dragon Growth Fund, Global Resourc Sustainable Asia Equi Fund and U.S. Speci aggregate and are am